How Do I Know If I Am Facing A Drug Charge At The Federal Or State Level?

 Once the detention hearing is over, you will be assigned to a particular judge in the jurisdiction where your case is pending; that judge's rules will basically control the flow of the case from there.
 Your criminal defense attorney will know how to handle that assuming they are familiar with that particular judge or that particular jurisdiction.

-Your federal criminal defense attorney will be the main guides of what happens next.
-Is there going to be a jail motion filed?
 Is there going to be a motion to suppress the evidence filed?
 Were there wiretaps used in the case?
-Is your attorney going to file a wiretap motion to try and block some of that evidence?
+Will your attorney file a wiretap motion to try and block some of that evidence?
 Is the case going to go to trial?
-Will some sort of plea agreement be worked out?
-These are all questions that your attorney is going to be considering and discussing with you once all the relevant discovery has been reviewed and once your attorney has assessed the case.
+Will some plea agreement be worked out?

 Where Will My Federal Drug Case Be Tried?